Extinction in neutrally stable stochastic Lotka-Volterra models: Stochastic Lotka-Volterra Models

+While here we are only considering well-mixed populations, a similar classification is possible for models which include spatial degrees of freedom \cite{Reichenbach2007}.
+For a review on population dynamics in spatially extended systems see e.g. \cite{Szabo2007,Frey2010}.
+There is yet another interesting connection to extinction times close to absorbing-state phase transitions; see e.g. Refs.~\cite{Odor2004,Henkel2009,Kuhr2011}.

-Observe that the effects of stochasticity are most dramatic in a neutrally stable model: while the deterministic dynamics predicts perpetual coexistence far away from the extinction planes, inclusion of fluctuations introduces a finite mean extinction time which only scales linearly with the population size.
+Observe that the effects of stochasticity are most dramatic in a neutrally stable model: while the deterministic dynamics predicts perpetual coexistence far away from the extinction planes, inclusion of fluctuations introduces a finite mean extinction time which only scales { as a power law} with the population size.
 In the following two sections, we will now analyze the stochastic extinction process for two pedagogical example models of this kind.